Tomptez/bibfilter/Readme.md

     pip install -r requirements.txt

 To use the application, you will also need to create a `PostgreSQL` Database called bibfilter and install an extension called unaccent.
-This is done by typing in you `command line cmd` (this may or may not work in git bash)
+This is done by typing in your `command line cmd` (this may or may not work in git bash)

     psql -U postgres